python/cpython/Doc/library/csv.rst

    the :class:`Dialect` class or one of the strings returned by the :func:`list_dialects` function.
 The other optional *fmtparams* keyword arguments can be given to override individual formatting parameters in the current dialect.
-For full details about the dialect and formatting parameters, see section :ref:`csv-fmt-params`.
+For full details about dialects and formatting parameters, see the :ref:`csv-fmt-params` section.

    Each row read from the csv file is returned as a list of strings.
 No automatic data type conversion is performed unless the ``QUOTE_NONNUMERIC`` format